TarekLP/Tareks_HalfLifeAlyx_Addons/NoVR Script/README.md

-# Tareks_HalfLifeAlyx_Addons \ NoVR Script
+# NoVR Script for the Mod Menu
-This is the NoVR Script used to add integration into the NoVR Mod.
+This is the NoVR Script used to add integration into the NoVR Mod, and to make it accessible without the console.